josephwb/whalepetunias/README.md

-# Build your own Bluesky bot 🦋
+# Hitchhiker's Guide To The Galaxy Bluesky bot 🦋

-This is a template repo for building [Bluesky](https://bsky.app/) bots that post on their own schedule.
-It uses [TypeScript](https://www.typescriptlang.org/) to build the bot and [GitHub Actions](https://docs.github.com/en/actions) to schedule the posts.
+This repo contains code and content for regularly posting random lines from the 5 Hitchhiker's Guide To The Galaxy books by Douglas Adams to a dedicated [Bluesky account](https://bsky.app/profile/whalepetunias.bsky.social).
+The bot is inspired by the analogous [Moby Dick bot](https://bsky.app/profile/mobydickatsea.bsky.social), and is built from [template code](https://github.com/philnash/bsky-bot) provided by [@philnash](https://github.com/philnash).

+The bot is written in [TypeScript](https://www.typescriptlang.org/), and uses [GitHub Actions](https://docs.github.com/en/actions) (in conjunction with `cron`) to schedule the posts.
+Content is stored in the imaginatively named file [text.txt](https://github.com/josephwb/whalepetunians/blob/main/text.txt).
+Processing the content text is handled by the file [getPostText.ts](https://github.com/josephwb/whalepetunians/blob/main/src/lib/getPostText.ts).

+---

+Below are the original instructions by [@philnas](https://github.com/philnash) provided with the [template code](https://github.com/philnash/bsky-bot):

 * [How to use](#how-to-use)
   * [Things you will need](#things-you-will-need)